Swetnam the Woman-Hater: Controversy

-The play was one item, and apparently the final one, in a controversy that erupted in 1615 with the publication of Joseph Swetnam's anti-feminist tract The Arraignment of Lewd, Idle, Froward, and Unconstant Women.
+The play was one item, and apparently the final one, in a controversy that erupted in 1615 with the publication of Joseph Swetnam's misogynistic tract The Arraignment of Lewd, Idle, Froward, and Unconstant Women.
 Swetnam's work attracted abundant attention, and provoked three responses in defence of women: Rachel Speght's A Muzzle for Melastomus (1617), and two works published under pseudonyms—Esther Hath Hang'd Haman by "Esther Sowernam" and The Worming of a Mad Dog by "Constantia Munda" (both also 1617).
 The pseudonyms are thought to represent other female authors, making this polemical response to Swetnam a rare cluster of early 17th-century works written by women.
 The play Swetnam the Woman-Hater shows internal signs of being the final response to Swetnam in the relevant period.

 More generally, Swetnam the Woman-Hater is one of a long-running series of English Renaissance plays on what can be called, very broadly, the gender question.
 Earlier plays in this subgenre would include Shakespeare's The Taming of the Shrew and Beaumont and Fletcher's The Woman Hater and The Woman's Prize.
 Beyond the confines of the drama, there was an abundant literature on the subject.
-Swetnam's tract was only one in a long series of similar attacks on women; countervailing defences of women were less common though not unknown—as in Protection for Women (1589), by Jane Anger, and The Worth of Women: Wherein is Clearly Revealed Their Nobility and Their Superiority to Men (1600), by "Moderata Fonte" (both pseudonyms).
+Swetnam's tract was only one in a long series of similar attacks on women.
+Countervailing defences of women were less common, though not unknown; examples include Jane Anger's Protection for Women (1589) and Moderata Fonte's The Worth of Women: Wherein is Clearly Revealed Their Nobility and Their Superiority to Men (1600).

 Plot source

 The play's subplot deals with Swetnam, who is brought to trial before a court of women for his offences against the gender and ends up recanting his bias.
 The play's main plot, a story of political intrigue and courtly love, derives from a novel by Juan de Flores called the Historia de Aurelio e Isabella (also known as Grisel y Mirabella), written c.
-1495.
-(The same novel provided John Fletcher with plot material for his Women Pleased.)
-De Flore's novel was popular, and had been published in English translation five times between 1556 and 1586.
+1495 (the same novel provided John Fletcher with plot material for his Women Pleased).
+De Flores' novel was popular, and had been published in English translation five times between 1556 and 1586.
 It has been argued that the play also shows specific debts to earlier dramas, notably George Peele's The Arraignment of Paris and John Lyly's Endymion.

 The tone of de Flores' novel is strongly chivalric, a trait that carries over into the play.
 "Swetnam the Woman-Hater is remarkable for the unusually high moral tone it adopts with regard to women."